kraney/clock/README.md

 It's expected that this is usually (always?) the right approach during testing.
 If there is a use case where it's not, then `NewUnconfirmedMock()` can be used instead.
-It supports all of the same synchronization features, but does not enforce them by default, leaving it to the user to choose when to specify a Wait or to turn on FailOnUnexpectedEvent.
+It supports all of the same synchronization features but does not enforce them by default, leaving it to the user to choose when to specify a Wait or to turn on FailOnUnexpectedEvent.

 ### Controlling time